This page explains all about Breakout, which is based at Peartree Clinic on Peartree Road in Derby. Contact Breakout by calling 01332 641661.

 Visits to young people in school if they prefer.

-If your service has young people who are particularly vulnerable to using drugs and alcohol, we can offer:
+Do you work in a service that supports young people who are particularly vulnerable to using drugs and alcohol?
+If so, we can offer:

 Basic drug and alcohol training sessions for staff